Logo S4

 Amidst the crumbling ruins, your knight, heart pounding, charges at the bandit king, armour clanking with each determined step.
 Covering the ground with a determined stride, they swing with the full force of their being, a Power die roll aided by the charge's momentum.
 Steel meets steel, and as the dice decide the bandit king's fate, the battlefield holds its breath.

-This is where adrenaline kicks in, turning successful strikes into a surge of energy for the attacker, a mechanic we'll explore in further detail.
+This is where strain kicks in, turning successful strikes into a surge of energy for the attacker, a mechanic we'll explore in further detail.

 THE INVESTIGATE ACTION